mjhm/cukelib/src/universe/README.md

 ##### getCukeContext() => string (universe|feature|scenario)

 This returns the current execution context.
-Essentially it will be 'universe' within a `BeforeFeatures/AfteFeatures` hook, 'feature' within a `BeforeFeature/AfterFeature` hook and `scenario` within `Before/After` hooks and step functions.
+Essentially it will be 'universe' within a `BeforeFeatures/AfteFeatures` hook, 'feature' within a `BeforeFeature` hook, and `scenario` within `Before/After` hooks and step functions.

 #### Scenario context functions